 Convenient Care (e.g., Retail) Clinics

 You may have noticed that large chain stores, such as Target and Walmart, have an area of the store set aside for a clinic.
-These stores, as well as places such as CVS Minute Clinics, Rite Aid Rediclinics, are new locations your nurse practitioner career may take you.
+These stores, as well as places such as CVS Minute Clinics, Rite Aid Rediclinics, are new locations your family nurse practitioner career options may take you.
 If you were working in this setting, you would be involved in many aspects of healthcare, such as giving flu shots, treating minor injuries, fevers and colds, immunizations or COVID-19 testing.

 These kinds of locations are becoming more popular primarily because they are convenient, low cost places to be seen by a healthcare worker, and there are often lower wait times for patients than at an ER.